SWIFT: Scalable Wasserstein Factorization for Sparse Nonnegative Tensors: Experimental Results

-\textbf{Noisy Data Construction:} To measure the performance of \mname against noisy input, we inject noise to the raw input tensor to construct the noisy input tensor.
+To measure the performance of \mname against noisy input, we inject noise to the raw input tensor to construct the noisy input tensor.
 For the binary tensor input, we add Bernoulli noise.
 Given the noise level ($p$), we randomly choose zero elements, such that the total number of selected zero elements equals to the number of non-zero elements.
 Then, we flip the selected zero elements to one with probability $p$.
-We follow the similar procedure for the count tensor input, except that we add Poisson noise by flipping the selected zero value to a count value with probability $p$, and the added noise value is selected uniformly at random between 1 and maximum value in the tensor input.
+We follow the similar procedure for the count tensor input, except that we add the noise by flipping the selected zero value to a count value with probability $p$, and the added noise value is selected uniformly at random between 1 and maximum value in the tensor input.

-\textbf{Performance on BBC data with Noise:} Figure~\ref{NOISE_performance_BBC} presents the average and standard deviation of categorizing the articles on the test data for five-fold cross validation with respect to different levels of noise ($p\in \{ 0.05, 0.1,0.15,0.20,0.25,0.30\}$).
-For all different amounts of noise, \mname outperforms other baselines by improving accuracy up to $15\%$ over the best baseline especially for medium and high noise levels.
-Similar results are achieved in H1 data showing in the appendix.
+\textbf{Performance on BBC data with Noise}: Figure~\ref{fig:noise_BBC} presents the average and standard deviation of categorizing the articles on the test data with respect to different levels of noise ($p\in \{ 0.05, 0.1,0.15,0.20,0.25,0.30\}$).
+For all levels of noise, \mname outperforms all baselines by improving accuracy up to $15\%$ over the best baseline especially for medium and high noise levels.
+Similar results are also achieved on Sutter dataset, as shown in the appendix.